flutter/devtools/packages/devtools_extensions/README.md

 For debugging purposes, you will likely want to use the "simulated DevTools environment".
 This is a simulated environment that allows you to build your extension without having to develop it as an embedded iFrame in DevTools.
+Running in your extension this way will wrap your extension with an environment that simulates the DevTools / DevTools extension connection.

+![Simulated devtools environment](_readme_images/simulated_devtools_environment.png)
+1. Your DevTools extension.
+2. The VM service URI for a test app that your DevTools extension will interact with.
+This app should depend on your extension’s parent package.
+3. Buttons to perform actions that a user may trigger from DevTools.
+4. Logs showing the messages that will be sent between your extension and DevTools.

 The simulated environment is enabled by an environment parameter `use_simulated_environment`.

-![Simulated devtools environment](_readme_images/simulated_devtools_environment.png)

 To run your extension web app with this flag enabled, add a configuration to your `launch.json` file in VS code:
 ```json